Kṣitigarbha Hall: China

-In Chinese Buddhism, Kṣitigarbha's image is usually in the form of a Buddhist monk; complete with a robe, shaved head or in a vishnu lou cap.
+In Chinese Buddhism, Kṣitigarbha's image is usually in the form of a Buddhist monk; complete with a robe, shaved head or in a Five Buddha Crown (五佛冠 (Wǔfóguān)), also known as a Vairocana-crown (毗卢帽 (Pílú mào)), which is a crown adorned with images of the Five Tathāgatas.
 He sits in the lotus posture and wields a khakkhara in his left hand, symbolizing the unification of compassion for all living creations whilst holding strictly to the moral precepts.
 In his right hand is a ruyi, signifying the fulfillment of the wishes of all living creatures.
 Some images depict him standing in a triad that includes a father-son duo: Daoming (道明), a bhikshu who stands to his left, and Mingong (憫公), a wealthy elderly man on his right.

-In some larger Buddhist temples, statues of the ten King Yamas flank images of Kṣitigarbha.
+In some larger Buddhist temples, statues of the Ten Yanluo Wangs flank images of Kṣitigarbha.